-Camille in Colombia: An Insider’s Guide to Teaching in the Classroom and Online< Back to the TEFL News
+Camille in Colombia: An Insider’s Guide to Teaching in the Classroom and Online

 BridgeTEFL graduate, Camille Turner, taught English abroad in Europe before landing in Colombia, where she’s currently teaching in both a traditional classroom setting and on the side as an online teacher.
 We asked her to share her insider’s perspective on what it’s like to live and work in this beautiful South American TEFL destination.

 Teaching ESL in Colombia has given me the opportunity to connect with the greater ESL community, learn from fellow educators, and have a positive impact on students’ lives.
 If you’re considering going abroad, Colombia is a great place to do so, and there are hundreds of new ESL teaching opportunities springing up in the country every single day.
 I’ll tell you exactly how to find a job teaching in Colombia, why it’s a great country to teach in, and what you can expect from the schools there — information I wish I had!
 Plus, I’ll give you the low-down on how you can supplement your income with an online English teaching job.